SharmaRamesh/ramesh-website/src/pages/articles/2019-03-11---Website-evolution/index.md

   - 'Javascript'
   - 'AWS'
   - 'Gatsby'
-description: 'How I built a personal website using some new tools and technologies'
+description: How I built a personal website using some new tools and technologies
 featuredImage: './mydesktop2.jpg'
 ---